drozdziak1/drozdziak1.github.io/_drafts/2017-06-02-kernel-safari-3.2.md

 A couple weeks ago, I joined a team called [OpenToAll](https://www.reddit.com/r/OpenToAllCTFteam/) which, as the name suggests, is open for anyone without a team who would like to participate in a CTF.
-Two days ago, I had the opportunity to take part in my first CTF - an event hosted by [Security Fest](https://twitter.com/securityfest).
+Two days ago, I finally seized the opportunity to join OpenToAll in my first CTF, hosted by [Security Fest](https://twitter.com/securityfest).
 Our team got the 3rd place!

 # The challenge
 My contribution to our score was through `2bright`, a challenge consisting of a